kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-own-domain.md

    kubectl create ns {NAMESPACE_NAME}
    ```

-3. Create a Secret.
-See the [official External DNS Management docuemntation](https://github.com/gardener/external-dns-management) and choose your DNS cloud service provider for the relevant guidelines.
-Once the Secret Custom Resource (CR) is ready, run the following command:
+3. Create a Secret containing the credentails for your DNS cloud service provider account.
+See the [official External DNS Management docuemntation](https://github.com/gardener/external-dns-management/blob/master/README.md#external-dns-management), choose your DNS cloud service provider, and follow the relevant guidelines.
+Once the YAML file with the required parameters is ready, create a Secret Custom Resource (CR).
+Run the following command:

    ```bash
    kubectl apply -n {NAMESPACE_NAME} -f {SECRET}.yaml